Managing your epilepsy is a team effort with everyone working toward the same goal: your optimal health.

 Nurturing this relationship has an indirect benefit: It prevents overcrowding at specialty centers.

-“When your seizures stop or are under control, you can return to your local neurologist for regular checkups,” Dr. Heck said.
+“When your seizures stop or are under control, you can return to your local neurologist for regular checkups,” Heck explains.

-“This approach is a bit unique,” Dr. Heck said.
+“This approach is a bit unique,” Heck says.
 “I think it is a model of how centers of excellence, not only in neurology, might better serve patients.”

-The epileptologists at Keck Medicine of USC are pioneers in procedures that decrease the frequency of epileptic seizures.
-To learn more, visit one of the world-renowned specialists at the USC Comprehensive Epilepsy Center at Keck Medicine of USC.
+The epileptologists at Keck Medicine are pioneers in procedures that decrease the frequency of epileptic seizures.
+To learn more, visit one of the world-renowned specialists at the USC Comprehensive Epilepsy Center at Keck Medicine.
 If you are in the Los Angeles area, make an appointment by calling (800) USC-CARE (800-872-2273) or visiting https://epilepsy.keckmedicine.org/request-an-appointment/.